Memorial High School

 Teacher: Laura James

-Class lesson plans allow students to access appropriate grade-level TEKS curriculum by providing prerequisite skill accommodations that facilitate the learning process.
+Class lesson plans facilitate student access to appropriate grade-level TEKS curriculum by providing prerequisite skill level modified curriculum and appropriate individual accommodations that facilitate the learning process.

 If transportation is provided, parents/guardians must adhere to district transportation policies and assist transportation personnel in providing a safe and positive experience for all students.
 Special bus arrangements should be communicated effectively to appropriate personnel in a timely manner.

 All students are expected to adhere to district policies regarding absences, tardiness, and make-up day procedures.
 Attendance will be monitored by the Special Education case manager.
 Your assistance in maintaining accurate attendance is greatly appreciated.

 Parent/Teacher conferences provide opportunities for the teacher and parent to discuss student concerns and to lend insight for planned direction.
 Arrangements can be made with the Special Education Teacher.
 Conference times will be scheduled during the teacher’s conference time.
 Spiral notebook journals will also be sent home for daily communication with parents.
 Please contact the teacher for any immediate concerns.

 The safety of the students is of utmost importance.
 Your child is expected to adhere to all classroom rules to promote an atmosphere conducive to learning.
 The rules are as follows: